-Transparency and culture change in finance are crucial for data compliance
+Transparency in the banking and finance industry are crucial for data compliance under GDPR

 Recent high-profile reports about alleged data breaches involving FTSE 100 companies have added to the ongoing concerns about the safety of personal data from identity theft, cyber-attacks, hacking or unethical usage.
 These data breaches have been particularly pertinent as the principles of the European Union’s General Data Protection Regulation (GDPR) become better understood and companies in all industry sectors continue to try to get to grips with its implications.